awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 14. }
 ```

+**Important**
+An IAM administrator user can access DB instances without explicit permissions in an IAM policy\.
+The example in [Create an IAM User](CHAP_SettingUp.md#CHAP_SettingUp.IAM) creates an IAM administrator user\.
+If you want to restrict administrator access to DB instances, you can create an IAM role with the appropriate, lesser privileged permissions and assign it to the administrator\.

 **Note**
 Don't confuse the `rds-db:` prefix with other RDS API action prefixes that begin with `rds:`\.
 You use the `rds-db:` prefix and the `rds-db:connect` action only for IAM database authentication\.
 They aren't valid in any other context\.
 Currently, the IAM console displays an error for policies with the `rds-db:connect` action\.
 You can ignore this error\.